FREQUENTLY ASKED QUESTIONS

 Q: What kind of lodging will my child be staying in at Summer Camp?

 Grizzly Creek Ranch Campus offers modern facilities that are clean and comfortable.
 All cabins have bunk beds, a sleeping area for counselors, and a half-bath.
 Showers and additional restroom facilities are available in each cabin village.
 Cabin capacities vary from 12 to 26 occupants.
 Yurts and tents are also used to house teen summer campers.
 The yurts are elevated to provide a comfortable, yet rustic, lodging experience.
 Yurt accommodations offer each camper a cot and storage space for their personal belongings.
 We will notify yurt campers one week in advance of your session.
 Both of the two-yurt villages, feature picnic tables and log benches for socializing, and an easily accessible portable restroom.
 Indoor restrooms and showers are conveniently located in the nearby pool house.

 Q: Can my child be placed in a bunk with their friends?

 Cabins are assigned within a week of the camp date.
 You may request a bunk mate preference either at registration or through CampInTouch using the bunk request form.
 Please note that while we do our best to accommodate these requests, we cannot guarantee them.
 Campers are placed based on their age, gender and cabin availability.

-Q: Where meals are served?
+Q: What meals are served?
 What if my child has dietary restrictions?

 Grizzly Creek Ranch Campus has a spacious lodge where campers eat three daily meals.
 All summer campers eat together.
 Meals are served cafeteria style with an opportunity for campers to get seconds.
 Campers receive an afternoon and evening snack as well as a dessert with dinner.
 If your camper has food allergies or restrictions, please be sure to indicate those on the Health History Form.
 We make every effort to accommodate special dietary needs.
 During the “night under the stars” campout, the meals are not in the lodge.